Lifestyle

 Investigating other causes

-• Significant changes in bowel habits, such as sudden constipation, diarrhoea, or a shift in stool consistency.
+• Significant changes in bowel habits (like sudden constipation, diarrhoea, or changes in stool consistency).

 • Unexplained weight loss or loss of appetite.

-• Blood in the stool or dark, tarry stools.
+• Blood in the stool (red or black stools that look like tar).

 • Severe or persistent abdominal pain that doesn’t improve.

-These symptoms warrant a thorough medical evaluation to rule out other causes and ensure there isn’t a more serious condition requiring treatment.
-Your doctor may recommend tests such as blood work, stool samples, or imaging studies to help identify the root cause.
+These symptoms may point to a more serious condition that needs treatment.
+Your doctor may recommend blood tests, stool samples, or imaging scans to investigate further.

 What is IBS?

-• Hormonal changes: Many people find their symptoms are worse during certain times of the menstrual cycle.
+• Hormonal changes: People often report worse IBS symptoms during certain phases of their menstrual cycle.

 Understanding bloating